Scientific and Cultural Facilities District (SCFD)

 - SCFD grant training / workshops and online tutorial

 - Interviews are required in Broomfield.
-Click to sign-up.
+Contact Cheryl German at 303.464.5829 or firstname.lastname@example.org to schedule.

 - Applicant organizations need to send a representative with a breadth of knowledge concerning the programming, finances, and organization's grant application.
 The interview directly affects funding decisions.